KingCrunch/KingCrunch.github.io/_drafts/convert-huge-subversion-repository-to-git.markdown

 it is a bad idea.
 Usually transforming a subversion into a git repository is quite easy, but that is only valid for repositories of a reasonable size.
 Multi-project repository tend to grow quite big.
 The usual transformation via `git svn clone <svn-url>` extremely slows down on huge repositories.
+I once had to convert _some_ projects from a SVN-repository with at the end 141 more or less active projects and around 430000 commits...

 A short overview of what is required

 * Time.
-It doesn't take weeks anymore, but it still requires some time (I got it working in around 4 hours at the end)
+It doesn't take weeks anymore, but it still requires some time (I got it working in around 4 hours at the end, but _without_ the creating the local SVN mirror)
 * A _fast_ storage.
 The whole process is extremely IO-intensive.
 A SSD works fine, even better
     --- if there is enough RAM available --- is a RAM-disk of around 4 to 8 GB.
 * [svnrdump](http://svnbook.red-bean.com/en/1.7/svn.ref.svnrdump.c.dump.html).
 This is part